Bulfinch Crossing

 Bulfinch Crossing (also known as the Government Center Garage Redevelopment) is a redevelopment project in Downtown Boston, Massachusetts, United States.
-It consists of two skyscrapers, a smaller residential tower, a low-rise office building, a hotel, and a low-rise retail building.
-Site preparation began in late 2015, and construction officially commenced on January 24, 2017.
+It is planned to consist of two skyscrapers, a smaller residential tower, a low-rise office building, a hotel, and a low-rise retail building.
+Site preparation began in late 2015, and construction officially commenced on January 24, 2017, with four planned phases.
+Phases 1 and 2 are complete, Phase 3 is approved, and Phase 4 planning has not begun.
 Construction on the residential tower completed in 2020.
 The high-rise office tower, One Congress, commenced construction in 2019 and topped off in July 2021; after an announced plan to open in 2022, it officially opened in September 2023.
+However, as of April 2026, the rest of the site was still under construction, and the nearby Haymarket bus terminal was still closed, with the remaining project timeline unclear.